Neural Concept Verifier: Scaling Prover-Verifier Games via Concept Encodings: Experimental Evaluations

-We investigate \method in the context of the CLEVR-Hans3 and CLEVR-Hans7~\citep{StammerSK21} datasets, which are synthetic benchmarks derived from CLEVR~\citep{Johnson_2017_CVPR} that capture complex object compositions and include visual shortcuts.
-CLEVR-Hans3 features three object classes, while CLEVR-Hans7 increases the task complexity to seven object classes.
-Both datasets consist of images rendered at a resolution of $128\!\times\!128$ pixels.
-The original datasets contain shortcuts from attributes to class labels in their training and validation sets, which are not present in the test set, making them well-suited for studying shortcut behavior.
-For example, in CLEVR-Hans3, a class may be defined by object shape and size, but during training, irrelevant features like color (e.g., gray cubes) are spuriously correlated with the label.
-Models relying on such shortcuts can fail under the decorrelated test distribution.
-We first evaluate our results on non-confounded versions of these datasets, where feature distributions are consistent across training, validation, and test splits.
-We return to the original confounded datasets when investigating shortcut mitigation.

-Further, to assess scalability and generalization to natural image data, we evaluate on the widely-used benchmarks ImageNet-1k~\citep{deng2009imagenet} and CIFAR-100~\citep{krizhevsky2009learning}.
-ImageNet-1k consists of over 1.2 million high-resolution images across 1,000 classes, typically resized to $224\!\times\!224$ pixels for training.
-CIFAR-100 provides 60,000 low-resolution images of $32\!\times\!32$ pixels across 100 fine-grained categories, representing a more compact but still challenging dataset to evaluate generalization.
+\textbf{Datasets.} We investigate \method on CLEVR-Hans3 and CLEVR-Hans7~\citep{StammerSK21}, synthetic benchmarks derived from CLEVR~\citep{Johnson_2017_CVPR} that capture complex object compositions and include visual shortcuts.
+CLEVR-Hans3 features three compositional classes, while CLEVR-Hans7 increases the complexity to seven, with all images rendered at $128\!\times\!128$ pixels.
+The training and validation sets contain spurious correlations between attributes and labels (e.g., gray cubes linked to a specific class), which are absent in the test set, making the datasets well-suited for studying shortcut behavior.
+Models that exploit such correlations often fail under the decorrelated test distribution.
+We first report results on non-confounded versions of these datasets, where feature distributions are consistent across splits, and later return to the confounded versions for shortcut mitigation.
+To assess scalability and generalization to natural images, we additionally evaluate on ImageNet-1k~\citep{deng2009imagenet} with 1.2M high-resolution images across 1,000 classes (resized to $224\!\times\!224$ pixels), and on CIFAR-100~\citep{krizhevsky2009learning} with 60,000 low-resolution $32\!\times\!32$ images across 100 fine-grained categories.
+Lastly, we perform experiments on COCOLogic \citep{steinmann2025object}, a recent benchmark combining real-world images with complex, compositional class rules.